TheLusitanianKing/Vulcan/README.md

 ## Features
 From a merge request URL, it will:
-- Retrieve the target branch and then list the last 5 commits (hash, name, author) of all configured submodules on that branch.
+- Retrieve the target branch and then list the last X commits (hash, name, author) of all configured submodules on that branch.

 If you pass it a branch name, it will:
 - List the last X commits (hash, name, author) of all configured submodules of that branch (if it exists)